Seychelles Medical and Dental Council

 The Seychelles Medical and Dental Council is also mandated to receive complaints from members of the public about the professional conduct or competence of medical practitioners and dentists and to investigate these complaints in a fair manner.

 The SMDC is additionally tasked with coordinating and facilitating the continuing professional development of all medical practitioners and dentists working in Seychelles.

 The current Chairman of the Seychelles Medical and Dental Council is Dr. Bernard Valentin.
 He was elected Chairman in November 2013 and his mandate will last until November 2015.
 The current governing board of the Seychelles Medical and Dental Council consists of twelve members, appointed by the Minister for Health.

 The minister appoints members of the board according to precise criteria prescribed by the Medical Practitioners and Dentists Act.
 Slots are reserved on the council for the representative of the Seychelles Medical and Dental Association, and any other professional association that regroups a sufficient number of doctors and/or dentists.
 The doctors and dentists elect one doctor and one dentist to represent them on the council.

 The offices of the Seychelles Medical and Dental Council are currently located in the Red Roof Building of Seychelles Hospital, just opposite the Accident and Emergency Unit.
-The council's office is manned by a registrar or assistant registrar.
+The council's office is staffed by a registrar or assistant registrar.